emmajanedrews/base-template/_posts/2017-05-08-a-creative-method-to-creating-buzz--exposure-for-your-listing.md

 ---
 layout: post
-title: 'A Creative Method to Creative Buzz & Exposure for Your Listing'
+title: 'A Creative Method to Creating Buzz & Exposure for Your Listing'
 tags:
   - Home Seller Tips
 excerpt: "Agent caravan brings a large pool of agents to your home to give it exposure before even hitting the market.
 Here's how it works."